data2health/Operational-architecture/README.md

 - CD2H staff onboarded to NCATS Gsuite and key/current CD2H content migrated and organized

 ## Evaluation
-The operational architecture will have an evaluation plan, but this has not yet been developed.
+The operational architecture evaluation plan is [here](https://github.com/data2health/Operational-architecture/blob/master/evalulation.md)

 ## Education
 The operational architecture per se does not intend to have any educational attributes.
 The Admin core as a whole will be responsible for educational engagement as it cross-cuts several projects in different ways.